NizarKarroud/SprigDB/README.md

 ## Contributing

 This project is in its infancy.
-Contributions that improve clarity, add tests, or implement core data structures are welcome.
+Contributions are welcome.
 Opening issues for proposed features or design discussions is encouraged.

 ## License